Writeup by Brumens, research enablement specialist, YesWeHack

-Imagine if you could bypass a system's security filters using only its own built-in features.
+Interested in bypassing a system’s security filters using only its built-in features?

-In this article, you will discover unique and advanced techniques for exploiting server-side template injections (SSTIs) in various template engines, without the need for extra help such as using quotes or plugins.
+In this article, you will discover unique and advanced techniques for exploiting server-side template injections (SSTIs) in various template engines, without relying quotes or external plugins.

-By default, many template engines enable auto-escaping or perform HTML escaping prior to rendering.
+By default, many template engines enable auto-escaping or HTML-escaping prior to rendering.
 This can make exploitation more challenging, due to the strict quote filtering applied when rendering string-based data.
 Without string-based data in some form, RCE is significantly harder to achieve on certain template engines, Twig being a notable example.

 However, for others, exploitation remains relatively straightforward even without quotation marks.
-For instance, our Jinja2 exploit was greatly simplified by the availability of the chr Python function, demonstrating how inherent language features can be repurposed to overcome input restrictions.
+For instance, our Jinja2 exploit was greatly simplified by the availability of the chr Python function, which demonstrates how inherent language features can be repurposed to overcome input restrictions.

 Outline